-Montenegro: In less tan 20 days TPP Pljevlja’s allowed operational hours will run out12.
-October 2020. / SEE Energy News
+Montenegro: In less tan 20 days TPP Pljevlja’s allowed operational hours will run out, SEE Energy News

 According to the previous statements from the Montenegrin Government, between 1 January 2018 and 31 December 2019, the number of used operational hours amounts to a total of 13,809 hours, while the remaining unused working hours remain at 6,191.
 In this regard, EPCG in its investment plan for the period 2019-2023, recognized the environmentally-oriented reconstruction of the existing block of TPP Pljevlja as a priority project.